-Town of New Paltz Vehicle Use Policy - Acknowled dgement I, nd agree to a ehicle for wo f the policy n bide b ork-rel oot spe y the ated cific e Town' travel, cally reg s Vehicle Use Policy.
-If I shall comply with the gulated by law or Employee Signature: Date: / Department Head Signature: Date e: / If an individual is assigned a Municipal Vehicle with also required commuting privile eges the Dep partment Head signature is
+Town of New Paltz Vehicle Use Policy - Ac knowledgement that I have received, read, understand, and agr Vehicle and or use a Personal Vehicle for wor ame), as an employee of the Town of New Paltz, hereby acknowledge ree to abide by the Town's Vehicle Use Policy.
+If assigned a Municipal rk-related travel, I shall comply with the respective provisions of the ifically regulated by law or collective bargaining agreement or individual rill retain this form for records purposes.
+Employee Signature: Date:/ Department Head Signature: Date:/ If an individual is assigned a Municipal Veh icle with commuting privileges the Department Head signature is also required